FullStackIndie/SiteMapGenerator/README.md

 - url: the url you want to generate a site map for.
 This is required.

 - cache: - Should the sitemap be uploaded as an artifact to be used in another job.
 The default value is false.
-If you don't upload the artifact you can acess the sitemap using this variable **${{ steps.<id-of-your-sitemap-step>.outputs.sitemap }}**
+If you don't upload the artifact you can acess the sitemap path (where it was created) using this variable **${{ steps.<id-of-your-sitemap-step>.outputs.sitemap }}**

 - cache-key: - the cache key to upload the site map to.
 The defualt value is 'sitemap'.
 You will use the same key to download the sitemap in your deployment workflow.